dnpwwo/Domoticz-Google-Plugin/README.md

 * Domoticz can control the Application selected
 * Domoticz can control the Volume including Mute/Unmute
 * Domoticz can control the playing media.
 Play/Pause and skip forward and backwards
+* Google devices can be the targets of native Domoticz notifications.
+These are spoken through a chosen device (or audio group) in the language specified in Domoticz

 ## Installation